-We very often hear about how we should prepare our cars for the winter for the snow and ice that we envisage to fall upon us.
+We very often hear about how we should prepare our cars for the winter for the snow and ice that we envisage falling upon us.
 However, we often neglect preparing them for those warmer months such as spring.
 Many of us prepare our homes ready for the spring and this is also a perfect time for us to refresh our cars too.
 So it’s time to put that shovel away and get ready for those warm and sunny days that lay ahead.
 Spring will be upon us very shortly so here’s some steps you should consider taking to get your car ready.

 Here are our top tips on how to get your car ready for spring:

 Given that we live in quite a rather cold climate, where we quite often expect lots of rain and strong winds, you're probably already aware that your car's exterior can suffer as a result of some pretty nasty weather during the cold winter months.
 Now that we're approaching the cooler months, you may want to think about giving your car a thorough was using either a hose or a pressure wash to remove the salt build up it has picked up while driving.